Oracle Exadata Database Machine hardware and software are hardened.

 You can use the

-The certificates are signed by DigiCert and are valid for three years from the date of signing.
+The certificates are signed by DigiCert.
+By default, a certificate is valid for one year from the date of signing.
 Even though a certificate may expire, the validation is based on the date on which the grub and kernel were signed and if the certificate was valid at that time.

 To renew the certificates, you update the kernel, grub, and ILOM on the secured servers with a new, signed version.